 Car Insurance Write Off Categories Explained

-If you’re ever involved in a car accident and your vehicle has sustained pretty serious damage, your insurance provider may inform you that your car is a ‘write-off’.
+If you’re ever involved in a car accident and your vehicle has sustained pretty serious damage, your insurance provider may inform you that your car is now deemed to be a ‘write-off’.

-But what is an insurance write off?
+But what is a car insurance write off?
 What are the insurance write off categories?
-And can you drive a written off car?
+And can you drive a car that's been written off?

-Here’s our guide to the car insurance write off categories (Cat A, B, S, N and F), what they each mean for your vehicle’s future, and why you should beware when buying an insurance write off.
+In our guide to the car insurance write off categories (Cat A, B, S, N and F) below, we explain what they each mean for your vehicle’s future, and why you should beware when buying an insurance write off.

 What is a car insurance write-off?

-A car is listed as a write-off when the insurance provider deems that the damage it has sustained means that it is either:
+A car will be listed as a write-off when the insurance provider deems that the damage it has sustained means it is either:

 No longer safe to be driven on roads